CharlyCast/Binary-decision-diagram/README.md

 The parser is able to convert boolean expression to internal representation under the type Prop.prop

 You can test the parser with the commands :

 - - -

-make test_prop
+make test_parser

-./test_prop
+./test_parser

 - - -